-Where are you going in the next year?
+When it comes to your family, especially as a single parent, it can be hard to keep priorities straight.
+Making resolutions can help give you focus, direction, and give you and your family something to work towards.
+First things first, ask yourself where you're going in the next year.
 Take some time to think through the direction your life is moving, and determine whether your long-term goals are in line with the smaller action steps you take each day.
-When it comes to your family, especially as a single parent, it can be hard to keep priorities straight.

-Here is a list of goals to choose from for the upcoming year.
-Remember that you don't have to do them all!
-Just select one of two to start with and only add more slowly and when you are ready.
+To help get you feeling inspired, we came up with a list of goals to choose from for the upcoming year.
+Remember that you don't have to do them all.
+Just select one of two to start with and only add more slowly when you're ready.

 Take Care of Yourself

 Take the time this year to teach yourself how to care for your own needs.
-This doesn't have to require large blocks of time away from your kids.
-Instead, plan to do small things on a regular basis to feed your own soul and equip you to care for your kids with all the patience, energy, and love they deserve.
+And no, this doesn't have to require large blocks of time away from your kids.
+Instead, plan to do small things on a regular basis to feed your own soul and empower you to care for your kids with all the patience, energy, and love they deserve.

 Move Forward Emotionally